Haoryuchen/Prior-experience-on-memorability/README.md

 # Memorability Across the Pacific Ocean: Data and Analysis Resources
 This repository contains research materials for the study:
 **"What is memorable across the Pacific Ocean shows evidence of prior learning on the memorability of new visual inputs"**
-by Haoyu Chen 1,2, Benchi Wang1,2* & Geoffrey F. Woodman3*
+by Haoyu Chen, Benchi Wang & Geoffrey F. Woodman

 ## Repository Contents